agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 A `Collection` represents a reactive _set_ of Information that we need to remember globally at a later point in time.
 While offering a toolkit to use and mutate this _set_ of Information.
-Think of a Collection like a database table, that stores a data object once keyed by an id.
-Thus, it is designed for arrays of `data objects` following the same pattern.
+It is designed for arrays of `data objects` following the same pattern.
 Each of these data objects requires a **unique `item key`** to be correctly identified later.
+Think of a Collection like a database table, that stores a data object once keyed by an id (`item key`).
-All you need to instantiate a Collection, is to call `createCollection()` and specify an initial value.
+All you need to instantiate a Collection, is to call `createCollection()`.
 ```ts
 const MY_COLLECTION = createCollection();
 ```
-We can create as many Collections as we want and bind them dynamically to any UI-Component.
+We can create as many Collections as we want and bind them flexible to any UI-Component.
 Now that we have instantiated a Collection, we can dynamically and easily manipulate its value.
 ```ts
 // Add new Item to Collection